rzhade3/MarkdownNotes/IntroToSystemsAndNetworking/7-Pipelining.md

 $$ Number of ADD instructions = 50$$
 $$Dynamic Frequency = 50/345 = 14.5%$$

+### Speedup
+The speedup of processor A over processor B can be calculated using the following formula.
+$$ Speedup_{A over B} = \frac{Execution Time of B}{Execution Time of A}

+### Amdahl's Law

 ## Benchmarks

 **Benchmarks:** A set of programs representative of the processor's workload.

+## Process Performance

+**Ways to Improve Peformance:**
+1. Increasing Clock Speed
+2. Lower CPI (Datapath Organization)
+3. Reduction in number of executed instructions

+All the three aformentioned optimizations cannot be done in isolation, and they must be done simultaneously, as they affect each other.